bloomdevelop/reflect-monorepo/README.md

 # Reflect

-An third-party [Revolt.chat](https://revolt.chat) client built with Next.js and Shadcn/ui
+A third-party [Revolt.chat](https://revolt.chat) client built with Next.js and Shadcn/ui

 This is a monorepo which shares `apps` and `packages` folder.